Congratulations 2017 Summer Community Leaders! Meet our fellows here.

 SCL Fellows: Click here for a list of resources and links.

 The Summer Community Leaders program is an eight-week internship experience and collaborative learning community of 12 excellent TCNJ undergraduates.
 SCL fellows serve 28 hours a week building the capacity of local non-profit partner while receiving rigorous academic, professional, and personal support from faculty, staff, and community mentors.
-SCL fellows receive a $2,500 stipend and participate in weekly trainings, field trips, discussions, and guest lectures.
+SCL fellows receive a $2,500 stipend and $1,230 Segal Education Award.
+As a group, they participate in weekly trainings, field trips, discussions, and guest lectures.

 The purpose of the Summer Community Leaders program is twofold:

 - To provide mentored internships that develop student skills in leadership and civic engagement, enhance the academic experience, and inform career goals;

 - To build the capacity of non-profit organizations in Trenton and address community-identified needs.

 SCL fellows serve at one of twelve non-profit organizations in Mercer County, impacting issue areas such as:

 - Economic development

 - Food security